 But you've also got the option to transfer 9,000 Marriott Bonvoy points to your Delta, netting you the final 3,000 SkyMiles you need to book your ticket.

 There are some other cases where it could make sense, too.
-Some airline programs like Korean Air or Asiana have incredibly lucrative award charts that allow you to book flights for far fewer miles than their competitors.
+Some airline programs like Asiana have incredibly lucrative award charts that allow you to book flights for far fewer miles than their competitors.
 But those airline miles are difficult to earn – unless you have a stash of Marriott Bonvoy points to transfer.
 Even with a 3:1 transfer ratio, you could still come out ahead.

 At the end of the day, your decision should be based on how many points you have, how quickly you need them in your airline account, and how much you value each of the options.
 If you have 600,000 Marriott points, parting way with 9,000 of them for the purpose of this redemption might be easier than if you only have 4,000 American Express Membership Rewards points and you need to use 3,000 of them.